ElucGeek/SwissCreditCardsPDFtoCSV/README.md

  - [Cembra & Cumulus](https://www.cembra.ch/en/cards/cembra-mastercard/) MasterCard
  - [SwissCard Cashback](https://www.swisscard.ch/en/private-customers/products) (AMEX / VISA / MasterCard)

-The data can be saved to a CSV file compatible with [Wallet by budgetbakers](https://budgetbakers.com/) import feature.
+The data can be saved to a CSV file for use with your own spreadsheet or other accounting tool.

 ## Dependencies